-ADVISORY APPROVAL OF OUR NAMED EXECUTIVE OFFICER COMPENSATION
+ADVISORY APPROVAL OF THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS

-Section 14A of the Securities Exchange Act of 1934, as amended (the "Exchange Act") requires that we provide our stockholders an opportunity to vote to approve, on an advisory or non-binding basis, the compensation of our NEOs as disclosed in this Proxy Statement in accordance with the SEC's rules.
+Section 14A of the Exchange Act requires that we provide our stockholders an opportunity to vote to approve, on an advisory or non-binding basis, the compensation of our NEOs as disclosed in this Proxy Statement in accordance with the SEC's rules.
 This proposal, commonly known as a "say on pay" proposal, gives our stockholders the opportunity to express their views on our NEOs' compensation as a whole.
-This vote is not intended to address any specific item of compensation or any specific named executive officer, but rather the overall compensation of all of our NEOs and the philosophy, policies and practices described in this Proxy Statement.
+This vote is not intended to address any specific item of compensation or any specific NEO, but rather the overall compensation of all of our NEOs and the philosophy, policies and practices described in this Proxy Statement.